 An Organisation is the highest level of organisational hierarchy within your Learning Management System (LMS).
-In turn, your Organisation will be made up of individual Organisation Units, such as the HR department.
+In turn, your Organisation will be made up of individual Organisation Units, for example you may have the Finance Division or HR Department.
 You can then create additional sub-Units within an Organisation Unit.
-For example, you might have an Operations Organisation Unit, which includes sub-Units consisting of customer service, back office admin, customer relations and claims teams.
+For example, you might have an Operations Organisation Unit, which includes sub-Units consisting of Customer Service, Customer Relations and Claims Team.

 Note: the ability to create new Organisations is not available for our multi-tenancy clients.

 For smaller Organisations, just having one Organisation which is broken down into Units is usually sufficient.

-As part of your site configuration, your initial Organisation structure will be created for you.
+Your initial Organisation structure will be created for you as part of your site configuration.
 We may then arrange for a data feed from an existing HR system to your LMS to manage any changes automatically so you don't have to manually add or archive User accounts or Organisation Units.
 However, if you do not have a data feed this will be something you will need to manage yourself.

 To view your Organisation structure, click on User Admin from the Common Tasks Portlet on the homepage.

 Alternatively, navigate to the Menu and click on Organisation and Users.

 Your Organisation structure will be displayed.
 Click on the + icon next to it to expand the structure and view all Units and sub-Units (where applicable).

 In this example, we have expanded the Bank of Unicorn Limited (our Organisation) and it is organised like this:

 You can control the visibility Users have across an Organisation or Organisation by setting their Reporting Scope.
 For example, a User with a Reporting Scope of 'All Organisations' would be able to see everyone within your whole Organisation structure.